deggertsen/mautic-documentation/pages/05.Campaigns/03.Campaign Events/docs.en.md

 The opens email decision can only be attached to a send email action.
 Whatever email is sent through the action is the email used by the decision.

+### Clicks Email

+Trigger actions when an email is clicked.
+Connect a "Send Email" action to the top of this decision.

 ### Visits a page

 Note: The decision uses the OR operator between fields (Limit to Pages, URL, Referrer).